bakkerjarr/nmeta2dpae_cpp/README.md

 The repository containing the source and license for the nmeta2 project can be found at https://github.com/mattjhayes/nmeta2.

 ## Testing
-This repository utilises the Google C++ Testing Framework: *Google Test*
+This repository utilises the Google C++ Testing Framework: *Google Test*.
 The GitHub repository for Google Test can be found at https://github.com/google/googletest.

+The *test* directory contains a separate CMakeLists.txt file for building the tests.

 ## Required Libraries
 ### libtbb-dev (Intel Threading Building Blocks)